 The strategies tend to be in equilibrium in society.

 Basically, it’s not true that everyone should try to be as “alpha” as possible.
-Because there are enough sperm warfare specialist that a strategy of monogamy can be equally or more (or less) effective.
+Because there is enough sperm warfare specialists that a strategy of monogamy can be equally or more (or less) effective.

 It seems best instead to pursue your strategy also based on your biological predisposition.